dendrograms/astrodendro/docs/algorithm.rst

 Let's go back to the original data.
 We have left the outline of the complete tree for reference.
 We now set a minimum value, which we show below with the purple line.
-This is controlled by the ``min_value`` option in :meth:`~astrodendro.Dendrogram.compute`.
+This is controlled by the ``min_value`` option in :meth:`~astrodendro.dendrogram.Dendrogram.compute`.

 .. image:: algorithm/min_value_final.png
    :align: center

 The effect on the tree is simply to get rid of (or *prune*) any structure below this minimum.
 In this case, the peak on the right is no longer part of the tree since it is below the minimum specified value.

 Setting a minimum significance for structures (``min_delta``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^